JustinGOSSES/spoken-floodplain/README.md

 # houston-hackathon-spoken-floodplain

-Placeholder for a potential houston hackathon project about website that tells users when they enter or leave a floodplain using web API for text-to-speech and web API for location  against geojson of 500-yr floodplain extent
+Placeholder for a potential houston hackathon project about website that verbally tells users when they enter or leave a floodplain as a supplemental approach to the traditional maps geared to users on the move.

-## Summary of Product Goal

-#### Summary
+#### Summary of Hackathon Project Idea
-website that tells a drive when they enter or leave a floodplain, so they don't have to look at a map probably made for desktops on a tiny phone.
+A website that tells a drive when they enter or leave a floodplain, so they don't have to look at a map probably made for desktops on a tiny phone.

-#### Technology
+#### Potential Technology
-- Web API for text-to-speech
+- Browser Web API for text-to-speech
-- Web API for location sharing
+- Browser Web API for location sharing
 - Geojson of floodplains in Houston area
 - JavaScript code to check if location inside of geojson's
 - JavaScript code to parse geojson properties and location relative information into text message